Word@Work, Let God's Word energise your working day!

 Matthew 13:23

-Paths, rocky ground and thorn bushes do not provide a good environment for cereal crops to grow and be harvested; according to Jesus (Matthew 13:18-23).
-Good soil is good because it has been ploughed, aerated, watered; and its nutrients have not been washed out by floods or blown away in dust storms.
-The soil has had work done on it to make it ready to receive the seed and allow germination without competition from aggressive weeds.
+Paths, rocky ground and thorn bushes do not provide a good environment for cereal crops to grow and be harvested, according to Jesus (Matthew 13:18-23).
+Good soil is good because it has been ploughed, aerated, watered; its nutrients have not been washed out by floods, nor blown away in dust storms.
+The landowner has ensured that the soil has been worked on to make it ready to receive the seed and allow germination without competition from aggressive weeds.

 Sowing Dissent